AmazingAng/WTF-Solidity/Languages/en/09_Constant_en/readme.md

 ```

 ## Verify on Remix
-1. After the contract is deployed, the initialized values of the `constant` and `immutable` variables can be obtained through the `getter` function on the remix.
+1. After the contract deployed, initialized values of the `constant` and `immutable` variables can be obtained through the `getter` function on the remix.

    ![9-1.png](./img/9-1.png)

-2. After the `constant` variable is initialized, try to change its value.
-Compilation cannot pass with throwing an exception of `TypeError: Cannot assign to a constant variable. `.
+2. After the `constant` variable initialized, code cannot compile if try to change its value and the compiler will issue an error of `TypeError: Cannot assign to a constant variable. `.

    ![9-2.png](./img/9-2.png)

-3. After the `immutable` variable is initialized, try to change its value.
-Compilation cannot pass with throwing an exception of `TypeError: Immutable state variable already initialized. `.
+3. After the `immutable` variable initialized, code cannot compile if try to change its value and the compiler will issue an error of `TypeError: Immutable state variable already initialized. `.

    ![9-3.png](./img/9-3.png)

 ## Tutorial summary
-In this section, we introduced the two keywords in `solidity`, `constant` and `immutable`, to keep the variables that should not be changed.
+In this section, we introduced two keywords in `solidity`, `constant` and `immutable`, to keep the variables that should not be changed.
 It will help to save ` gas ` while improving contract security.